baskuit/pinyon/src/types/readme.md

 * `Rational`

 Simple rational type for exact prob, value calculation.
-Rationals are the preferred way of initializing `Real`, `Probability` and other arithmetic values since may also be a precise representation!
+Rationals are the preferred way of initializing `Real`, `Prob` and other arithmetic values since may also be a precise representation!
 The library provides a global accessible type `Rational<T>`, where `T` is the underlying integral type for the numerator and denominator.
 In the named Type structs, `Rational<int>` is the default `Rational` type.